AlexITOwner/JmeterScripts/README.md

 2.	userRegister.jmx - automatic generation of data for registering a new user, registration of a new user, automatic generation of data for changing data in an account, adding products to the wish list randomly using regex, while controller, beanshell sampler for counter.

 3. ConcurrencyThread500.jmx -stress testing buyProduct.jmx scenario.
 500VU, using Concurrency thread group plugin
+4. Jenkinsfile is a pipeline code, for using CI/CD approach